ines/course-starter-python/docs/index.md

 1. Make sure each `id` is unique or you may have some issues with some modules not showing up.
 2. Take care specifying the correct `prev` and `next` otherwise it could damage the flow of your material.
-3. You don't need to have your website extension of your course labeled as "chapters" if you wish to have your link extensions named something other than chapter in the url, you can change the file names to `module`, `topic`, `lecture` or anything else followed by the number.
-Do not change the folder name and do not change the `type` in the yaml.
+3. You don't need to have the website extension of your course labeled as "chapters" if you wish to have your link extensions named something other than "chapter" in the URL, you can change the file names to `module`, `topic`, `lecture` or anything else followed by the number.
+Do not change the folder name and do not change the `type` in the YAML.

 Each `chapter.md` file will contain the code of what that chapter will look like.
 Specifically: